 Typically, car insurance companies will consider the last three to five years of a driver’s history when determining car insurance premiums.
 However, some major incidents — for example, felony DUI violations — are considered for far longer.

 If you’re involved in an at-fault car accident, and your insurance premiums go up, you might be feeling trapped into higher rates.
 Or you might think that no other car insurance company will want to insure you anymore.
 This isn’t true!
-Regardless of your driving history, you always have the option to shop for quotes.
+Regardless of your driving history, you always have the option to shop for low-cost auto insurance quotes.
 Getting an online quote is quick and simple, though speaking with an expert on the phone or in-person is always an option too.